The future who?

 Below is a breakdown of the 7 Behavioral DLP capabilities that DTEX InTERCEPT for Behavioral Data Loss Prevention provides to help cyber security pros meet the dynamic needs of today’s distributed organization.

-• Workforce Behavioral Intelligence & Analytics: DTEX InTERCEPT for Behavioral Data Loss Prevention demystifies the context and intent of human behaviors without violating the trust and privacy of employees.
+• Workforce Behavioral Intelligence & Analytics: DTEX InTERCEPT for Zero Trust Data Loss Prevention demystifies the context and intent of human behaviors without violating the trust and privacy of employees.
 DTEX utilizes data science to collect, analyze, and baseline acceptable user behavior by role, department, and geography.
 Alert stacking and activity scoring algorithms accurately detect deviations that precede data loss events and prevent data loss resulting from compromised, malicious, and negligent behaviors.

 • 360 Degree Enterprise DMAP+ Visibility: DTEX InTERCEPT employs continuous, lightweight endpoint meta-data capture and behavioral monitoring across every Windows, Mac, Linux, and Citrix endpoint and server, both on and off network.
 More than 500 data elements are collected, analyzed, and used to continuously update a forensic audit trail of scored user behaviors and made available to analysts in real-time for response and investigations.

-• File Lineage Forensics & Auditing: DTEX InTERCEPT for Behavioral Data Loss Prevention delivers a full audit history detailing file activity to enable a real-time, contextual understanding of the severity of ‘indicators of intent’ that precede a data loss event.
+• File Lineage Forensics & Auditing: DTEX InTERCEPT for Zero Trust Data Loss Prevention delivers a full audit history detailing file activity to enable a real-time, contextual understanding of the severity of ‘indicators of intent’ that precede a data loss event.
 It delivers a full audit trail of who is involved and when each file is created, modified, aggregated, obfuscated, archived, encrypted, and deleted.
 These added attributes provide a clear distinction between normal activity and true data loss scenarios.

 • Sensitive Data Profiling: DTEX InTERCEPT’s sensitive data profiles and analytics addresses issues caused by traditional DLP solutions by inferring sensitivity based upon file lineage, file location, creation, user role, file types, and many additional file attributes.
 This telemetry is correlated with a user’s behavior profile, as well as leading data classification tools, to detect data loss without reliance on content-aware rules.
 This dramatically decreases false positive events, the time needed for administrators to tune rules, and analyst time to investigate data loss alerts.